 The National Parks

 Killarney and Connemara national parks are two of the best in Northern Europe.
-These untouched areas of natural splendor have a whole lot to offer travellers looking to explore some wilderness.
+These untouched areas of natural splendor have a whole lot to offer travelers looking to explore some wilderness.
 Thanks to the small size of the country, all the national parks are easily accessible, and you should have no trouble finding somewhere nearby to stay.

 The national capital has made its mark in the arts.
 Most notably, it is the setting for James Joyce’s modernist masterpiece Ulysses.
 But there’s far more to this city than just the past.
 A wealth of beautiful architecture and museums, great pubs, friendly locals, and thriving arts and music scenes make this a city worth visiting.

 These are just a few of the things about Ireland that are guaranteed to enchant newcomers.
 The country punches well above its weight, considering the small geographical size.
-With stunning landscapes, friendly locals, and a selection of local artistic cultures that are truly unique to Ireland, it’s easy to see why this country has been drawing curious travellers from far and wide for years.
+With stunning landscapes, friendly locals, and a selection of local artistic cultures that are truly unique to Ireland, it’s easy to see why this country has been drawing curious travelers from far and wide for years.